 The Gold Coast is home to numerous innovators, including 2017 Queensland Exporter of the Year Evolve Skateboards and Opmantek, winner of the Digital Technologies Award at the 2017 Australian Export Awards.
 Notable startups include Guvera and Nimble.

-Australia’s 5th busiest international airport provides direct flights to key markets in Asia and New Zealand, with the largest sources markets being China, New Zealand and Japan.
-From 2011 to 2013, Chinese visitors grew by 24%, outstripping the growth of other capital cities.
+Australia’s 6th busiest international airport provides direct flights to key markets in Asia and New Zealand, with the largest sources markets being China, New Zealand and Japan.4

 In April 2018, the international spotlight was on the Gold Coast 2018 Commonwealth Games (GC2018) – one of the largest multi-sport events in the world.
 GC2018 attracted over 6,000 competitors and officials from 70 nations and territories, showcasing Queensland to 1.5 billion people.